Chart Color Schemes

 Tatiara's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Tatiara residents have a relatively low prevalence of common health conditions across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 47% (~3,358 people), compared to 49.4% across Rest of SA and the national average of 55.3%.
-Arthritis and asthma are the most common medical conditions in the area, affecting 8.5% and 7.0% of residents respectively.
+Health data shows relatively positive outcomes for Tatiara residents.
+The prevalence of common health conditions is quite low across both younger and older age cohorts.
+Private health cover rate is very low at approximately 47% of the total population (~3,358 people), compared to 49.4% across Rest of SA and a national average of 55.3%.

-71.4% of residents declare themselves completely clear of medical ailments, compared to 65.5% across Rest of SA.
-The area has 20.6% of residents aged 65 and over (1,465 people), which is lower than the 23.3% in Rest of SA.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions are arthritis (affecting 8.5%) and asthma (7.0%).
+Around 71.4% of residents declare themselves completely clear of medical ailments, compared to 65.5% in Rest of SA.
+As of 2021, approximately 20.6% of residents are aged 65 and over (1,465 people), lower than the 23.3% in Rest of SA.
+Health outcomes among seniors are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health